The Lady in Red (1979 film): Filming

+Sayles commented "I just got too ambitious...
+I gave them a 120 page script and they gave Lewis a 90 page script budget."

 According to Sayles the original draft was 135 pages and he had to cut it down during filming as there was not enough time or money to film the script as written.
 He said "Originally there were four scenes between when the main character’s friend in the factory dies and her friend who’s a prostitute dies, but those four scenes didn’t get shot so now there’s only five minutes between two best friends getting killed.
 It really got squeezed out as a 90-minute movie from a 135-page script.
 I probably got it down to about 100 pages."

 John Sayles later said the film "didn't turn out the way I wanted because they just didn't have the budget to make the movie right.
 I wanted that to be a real breathless, '30s, Jimmy Cagney everybody-talking-fast type movie.
 It turned out a little more like Louis Malle.
 Different movies have different speeds."

 Sayles added, "All the scenes where the people machine-gun other people are left in the movie and the ones that explain why the people are machine-gunning other people are gone — they didn't use them.
 Half the time, you don't even know why these people are shooting each other."

 The soundtrack of this film is notable as the first film score composed by James Horner, who went on to a multiple Oscar, Golden Globe and Grammy-winning career.